Roundup

 SerpAPI covers more search engines than anyone else on this list - 80+, including Bing, Baidu, Yahoo, Yandex, and DuckDuckGo.
 The documentation is thorough, official SDKs exist for Python, Ruby, Node.js, Go, and PHP, and it's been in production long enough to handle edge cases you haven't thought of yet.

 The price is the problem.
-You pay $10/1K at starter - 4x what OpenWeb Ninja charges at the same volume, and 13x the OWN Mega rate.
+The entry Starter plan is $25/1K - 10x what OpenWeb Ninja charges at the Pro tier ($2.50/1K), and over 30x the OWN Mega rate ($0.75/1K).
+Even SerpAPI's cheapest published tier, Production at $10/1K, sits well above every other provider here.
 If Google is all you need, there's no pricing argument for SerpAPI.
 The only reason to choose it: Bing, Baidu, or Yahoo support.
 No other provider here covers those engines.

 Python example